Registration, Discounts and Payments

 Registrations can be made online or by mail.
 FULL PAYMENT is required at time of registration.
 This includes all voucher, credit card and/or check payments.
 Credit card payments are done via PayPal and most major cards are accepted.
 Credit card registrations can only be accepted online.
 If you are mailing a registration, it must have a voucher and/or check payment with it.

 All checks should be made payable to MO UMC CAMPS, 3601 Amron Ct., Columbia, MO 65202.
-To receive the Early Bird discount on mailed registrations, your postmark date should be April 30th, 2013 or earlier.
+To receive the Early Bird discount on mailed registrations, your payment must be received by April 30th, 2014.
 A pastor-approved Conference Voucher may be included as part of the full payment required.
 Conference Vouchers will not be given in the form of a reimbursement.
 In addition to the Early Bird discount, you may be eligible for a family discount when more than 1 child from the same household attends.
-There is also a Bring a Friend discount of $25 for each friend that has not gone to camp since 2008.
-Names are required at time of registration for the Bring a Friend (BAF) discount.
-The BAF discount can only be applied once per new registrant.
+There is also a New Camper discount of $25 for anyone who is new to camps or has not been in over 3 years.
+Also, please note that there is an automatic discount of $25 for registering online.

 Registration Confirmation and Grade Levels